 The phases of star-connected windings are only connected at the neutral (star-point), while the phases of a delta-connected winding are directly linked at the line terminals.
 This direct coupling has a profound influence on the frequency response of the phases of a transformer with a delta winding particularly in the frequency region dominated by the interaction between windings.
 Figure 12 shows the measurement results of the windings of the power transformer with the tertiary delta connection grounded and ungrounded.

-If the tertiary delta connection is made outside the tank and earthed, for better phase comparison (in case of no other reference measurement available) the earth connection should be removed leaving the delta connection intact.
-Otherwise, the capacitive couplings among windings will be different for each phase, resulting in a very significant difference between the responses of three phases in the middle frequency ranges.
+If the tertiary delta connection is made outside the tank and earthed, for better phase comparison (in case of no other reference measurement is available) the earth connection should be removed leaving the delta connection intact.
+Otherwise, the capacitive couplings among windings will be different for each phase, resulting in a very significant difference between the responses of the three phases in the middle frequency ranges.

 Not always the transformer is tested under the same conditions and if this is the case, the conditions have to be properly documented to allow a reliable interpretation and to reproduce repeatable measurements.
-Therefore, it is important to recognize measurement on-site mistakes and to repeat the questionable tests after finishing the required corrections.
+Therefore, it is important to recognize on-site measurement mistakes and to repeat the questionable tests after finishing the required corrections.

 Attention should be paid to the following :